NJ (908) 688-5577

 Poor circulation in the lower limbs can be a sign of peripheral artery disease (PAD).
 This is a serious condition that can cause leg cramps, muscle weakness, numbness, tingling, foot and ankle wounds, and difficulty walking.
 Older individuals and those with a history of cardiovascular problems are said to be particularly at risk.
 Your podiatrist can play a major role in detecting, diagnosing, and helping you manage PAD.
 Podiatrists can perform diagnostic vascular tests in the clinic.
 These tests are safe and noninvasive ways to assess blood flow in your lower limbs.
 Frequently used tests include the Ankle-Brachial Index test and Doppler ultrasonography.
 To learn more about PAD and to get tested, schedule an appointment with a podiatrist near you.

 Vascular testing plays an important part in diagnosing disease like peripheral artery disease.
-If you have symptoms of peripheral artery disease, or diabetes, consult with one of our podiatrists from Advanced Podiatry.
+If you have symptoms of peripheral artery disease, or diabetes, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Vascular Testing?